Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: CAMELYON16 protocol for WSL

 In our experiments, patches are not overlapping.
 We use the following configuration: ${p_0 = 20\%}$, ${p_1 = 50\%}$, ${p_t = 10\%}$, ${p_n = 1 \%}$.
 The number of bins in the histogram is obtained by dividing the interval ${[0, 1]}$ with a delta of $0.05$.
-These hyper-parameters are not validated to optimize the performance of the models but were set in a reasonable way to simple \emph{automatically} consistent and unbalanced patches without the need to manually check the samples.
-We investigate the following patch sizes: $512\times 512$, $768\times 768$ and $1\,024\times 1\,024$.
-In one experiment, only one patch size is used --\ie patches with different sizes are not mixed within the same set--. \autoref{fig:figMetastaticPatches} illustrates an example of metastatic patches and their corresponding masks.
+These hyper-parameters are not validated to optimize the performance of the models, but are set in a reasonable way to \emph{automatically} sample consistent and unbalanced patches without the need to manually check the samples.
+Patch size is set to $512\times 512$. \autoref{fig:figMetastaticPatches} illustrates an example of metastatic patches and their corresponding masks.

-We note that metastatic patches are sampled then calibrated only once from the original train, and test WSI.
-Therefore, each WSI has a \emph{unique} and \emph{unchanged} set of metastatic patches.

 \midsepremove

 \midsepdefault